jurassic73/split89/readme.md

 ![image](https://i.imgur.com/79znerx.jpg)

 This keyboard build was inspired by the Microsoft Ergonomic 4000 keyboard I used for roughly 12 years or so.
 I broke my left wrist twice over the years so an ergo keyboard is a must for me to type comfortably all day long else my left wrist starts to burn after a few hours of typing on a regular keyboard.
 This is a real bummer since there are so many amazing keyboards out there.
 I could not find a split TKL like this layout so I designed one.
-I started desinging this on Dec 4th, 2020 and built my first version in June 2021.
+I started designing this on Dec 4th, 2020 and built my first version in June 2021.
 This has a 6° tent and a 3° incline.
 I designed this to sit as low as possible with these angles on a table.
 One key switch is actually in a recess in the baseplate with a few mm of material below it.

 YouTube - Overview Build Videos<br>
 [<img alt="Part 1" src="https://i.imgur.com/V128KfI.png" />](https://youtu.be/i7usy5cnMP0) [<img alt="Part 2" src="https://i.imgur.com/MTHmepG.png" />](https://youtu.be/8Tm1rYtXKhw) [<img alt="Part 3" src="https://i.imgur.com/zpX3yF4.png" />](https://youtu.be/rSSixBk8nNw)